EuroPython/website/data/pages-content/hf-gradio-hackathon.md

 You will need a computer with internet access.

 # WHAT DO I NEED TO KNOW?
-Should have existing Python and machine learning knowledge.
+Should have existing (beginner level) Python and Machine Learning knowledge.
 No Gradio or Hugging Face experience is necessary.

 # Mentors
 We will have two Gradio team members in person at EuroPython to help out hackathon attendees!